 Governance

-The Board of Education is committed to helping schools to continually strengthen their effectiveness and distinctiveness as Church of England Schools and academies.
-Governors, trustees, headteachers and school leadership teams play a central role in securing high standards and in ensuring that every young person within a school can enjoy ‘life in all its fullness’.
+The Board of Education is committed to helping schools strengthen their effectiveness and distinctiveness as Church of England Schools and academies.
+Governors, trustees, headteachers and school leadership teams play a central role in securing high standards and ensuring every young person within a school can enjoy ‘life in all its fullness’.

-Whilst the governing bodies role is largely strategic, a strong, well-led governing body, supportive of the school, its staff and its vision makes an important contribution to the school’s well-being and effectiveness.
-Working closely with governors, trustees and senior colleagues, it is the headteacher’s job to create a shared vision and plan for the school that inspires pupils, staff and the whole school community to give and achieve their best.
+Whilst the governing body's role is mainly strategic, a strong, well-led governing body, supportive of the school, its staff and its vision, makes an essential contribution to the school’s well-being and effectiveness.
+Working closely with governors, trustees and senior colleagues, it is the headteacher’s job to create a shared vision and plan that inspires pupils, staff and the whole school community to give and achieve their best.
 Headteachers and principals are both the spiritual and academic leaders of their schools or academies.

 The Governance of Church of England Schools